tanmayGypt/Alumini_Project_Backend/README.md

         NOTE:-  in Request body provide the ("Status" = "alumni")
         ```
 - **Add Professional Info**
+    - if you are currently working then in Enddate insert today's date
     - [**Refer Create API of Professional Info**](#add-professional-information)
     - use AlumniID for creation